seniorjoinu/ic-stable-memory/docs/upgradeability.md

 > Warning!
 >
-> Upgradability relies heavily on how does your `AsDynSizeBytes` trait implementation works.
-In this example, `Candid` serialization is used under the hood.
+> Upgradability relies heavily on how does your encoding implementation works.
+In this example, `Candid` serialization is used under the hood (because of `CandidAsDynSizeBytes`).
 This serialization encodes enums by first sorting their identifiers lexicographically and then writing an index of the current enum variant in this sorted list to the output buffer.
 So, if you use `Candid` for dynamic-size serialization and carefully follow the lexicographical order coming up with names for new versions, you're fine.
 >
 > But if you use a different serialization library for `AsDynSizeBytes`, or do not follow naming conventions, you might want to implement `AsDynSizeBytes` trait for `User` enum manually, to make sure versions are always correctly (de)serialized.
+> The same goes for `AsFixedSizeBytes`.
 >
 > More on manual implementation of encoding traits for `ic-stable-memory` is [here](./encoding.md).

 ### 3. Make your data fixed-size